Troms Folkeblad

-Troms Folkeblad is a newspaper published in Troms, Norway.
-Its main office is located in Finnsnes.
+Troms Folkeblad is a newspaper published in Troms county, Norway.
+Its main office is located in the town of Finnsnes in Senja Municipality.

 History and profile

 Troms Folkeblad was first published on 15 November 1965.
 The paper is part of Polaris Media and is published by Harstad Tidende Gruppen AS, a subsidiary of Polaris Media.
-It covers the local communities Lenvik, Berg, Torsken, Tranøy, Sørreisa, Dyrøy, Salangen, Lavangen, Bardu and Målselv.
+It covers stories in the neighboring municipalities of Senja, Sørreisa, Dyrøy, Salangen, Lavangen, Bardu, and Målselv.
 The chief editor and publisher is Steinulf Henriksen.

 The printed edition is published daily, except Sunday.
 The newspaper had 24,000 readers in 2007.